-A Project Advisory Group of academic and practitioner professionals and Respect Victoria stakeholders was established to provide research guidance and expert advice to the project team across the life of the project.
-During the evidence building process the academic advisors provided valuable insights and perspectives to inform the research process.
-Collectively they contributed knowledge and expertise around family violence, the transition to parenthood, LGBTIQ+ families and wellbeing issues.
+A Project Advisory Group of academic and practitioner professionals and Respect Victoria stakeholders was established to provide research guidance and expert advice to the project.
+The Advisory Group informed all areas of the research and resource development, including reviewing the methodology, data analysis, key findings and resource design.
+In addition to their research oversight, they also collectively contributed knowledge and expertise around family violence, the transition to parenthood, LGBTIQ+ families and wellbeing issues.